tdilauro/Simplified-wiki/The-circulation-server.md

 view (e.g. OCLC Classify records, NYT bestseller information, or Amazon reviews).

-Hoever, the circulation server is responsible for the _search engine, which for now probably means storing that raw data.
+Hoever, the circulation server is responsible for the _search engine_, which for now probably means storing that raw data.
 Search results are served as OPDS feeds.
 The only supported search is a combination title/author search.